-The Board places emphasis on the Company's performance against a peer group of VCTs.
-Using the benchmark of NAV total return on an investment of £100, the VCT is ranked 21 out of 45 (2016: 14 out of 49) over three years, and 14 out of 40 (2016: 16 out of 44) over five years amongst generalist VCTs by the Association of Investment Companies (AIC) (based on statistics prepared by Morningstar) at 31 December 2017.
-The Board considers performance against its peer group to be satisfactory.
+The Board places emphasis on the Company's performance against a peer group of VCTs and has a target of being ranked in the top half of Generalist VCTs.
+Using the benchmark of NAV total return on an investment of £100, the VCT is ranked 34 out of 45 (2017: 21 out of 45) over three years, and 17 out of 37 (2017: 14 out of 40) over five years amongst generalist VCTs by the Association of Investment Companies (AIC) (based on statistics prepared by Morningstar) at 31 December 2018.
+Whilst the Board recognises the Company is below its target over three years, it still regards overall performance against its peer group as satisfactory, but continues to discuss with the Investment Adviser how to improve it.